QualiChain/P2Cstore/README.md

 ![web][logo]

 [logo]: https://web.ist.utl.pt/~ist180970/assets/img/qualichain-logo.png
-A Storage System for the Qualichain Portuguese PoC.
-The Qualichain Portuguese PoC is about the interaction between a higher education organization, IST (or Técnico Lisboa), and a recruiting organization, AMA.
-A full version of the PoC source code is provided in another repository (https://github.com/QualiChain/consortium).

-This repository presents a storage system for the blockchain.
-This system can work paralely to the blockchain.
-It works by storing files that are added through transactions on the blockchain.
+A distribulted file storage system for Qualichain.
+The system is both peer-to-peer and cloud-backed.
+It can work in parallel to a blockchain, for storing files that are added through transactions on the blockchain.
+Nevertheless, other uses are possible.

 ## Index:
 - [System Requirements](#system-requirements)